Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlDatabaseAuditing.md

 ## SYNOPSIS
 Gets the auditing settings of an Azure SQL database.
-This cmdlet is deprecated, please use **Get-AzSqlDatabaseAudit** instead.
+This cmdlet is deprecated, **Get-AzSqlDatabaseAudit** is replacing it.

 ## SYNTAX